 My ranking of Disney animal companions from bottom to top:

 Maurice and Belle’s horse in Beauty and the Beast spends his time in the film getting scared and throwing people off.
 Okay, he redeems himself by successfully carrying riders later, but overall, not super impressed.

 Moana’s Heihei doesn’t have a lot going on upstairs.
 In fact, he has nothing rattling around upstairs.
 However, he is one darn funny bird.

-The fluffy little owl Archimedes speaks his mind in The Sword in the Stone, and that's about all he does.
-He is knowledgeable though and helps the forgetful Merlin get through life (basically).
+The fluffy little owl Archimedes speaks his mind in The Sword in the Stone, and that’s about all he does.
+He is knowledgable though and helps the forgetful Merlin get through life (basically).

 18. Meeko and Flit

 Pocahontas is surrounded by animals, but Meeko and Flit are the two she’s chosen to keep close to her side.
 Meeko steals all the food he can (I can relate to this), and Flit provides comedic relief.